libp2p/js-libp2p/README.md

 ## Usage

+A pubsub implementation **MUST** override the `_processConnection`, `publish`, `subscribe` and `unsubscribe` functions. `add_peer` and `remove_peer` may be overwritten if the pubsub implementation needs to add custom logic when peers are added and remove.
+All the remaining functions **MUST NOT** be overwritten.

-Create your pubsub implementation extending the base protocol.
+The following example aims to show how to create your pubsub implementation extending this base protocol.
+The pubsub implementation will handle the subscriptions logic.

 ```JavaScript
 const Pubsub = require('libp2p-pubsub')